Numerology: Agrippan method

 Note that the letters U, J, and W were not commonly considered part of the Latin alphabet at the time.

 Angel numbers

-Angel numbers, as defined by Doreen Virtue and Lynnette Brown in 2004, are numbers consisting of repeating digits, such as 111 or 444.
-As of 2023, a number of popular media publications have published articles suggesting that these numbers have numerological significance.
-Doreen Virtue has since renounced the concept of angel numbers in a 2024 interview with The Cut declaring that, "It’s garbage.
-I regret it, and I’m sorry that I made them."
+So-called angel numbers, as defined by Doreen Virtue and Lynnette Brown in 2004, are numbers consisting of repeating digits, such as 111 or 444.
+As of 2023, a number of popular media publications had published articles suggesting that these numbers have numerological significance.
+After converting to Christianity, Doreen gave an interview with The Cut in 2024 and renounced the concept of angel numbers saying: "It’s garbage.
+I regret it, and I'm sorry that I made them."

 English systems

 There are various systems of English Qabalah or numerology.
 These systems interpret the letters of the Roman script or English alphabet via an assigned set of numerological significances.
 English Qaballa, on the other hand, refers specifically to a Qabalah supported by a system discovered by James Lees in 1976.

 The first system of English gematria was used by the poet John Skelton in 1523 in his poem "The Garland of Laurel".
 The next reference to an English gematria found in the literature was made by Willis F. Whitehead in 1899 in his book The Mystic Thesaurus, in which he describes a system he called "English Cabala".

 In 1952, John P. L. Hughes published The Hidden Numerical Significance of the English Language, or, Suggestive Gematria, based on his lecture delivered at Holden Research Circle on July 4, 1952.
 A system related to the Spiritualist Agasha Temple of Wisdom was described by William Eisen in his two volume The English Cabalah (1980–82).

 William G. Gray proposes another system in his 1984 book Concepts of Qabalah, more recently republished as Qabalistic Concepts.
 This system includes correspondence attributions of the English letters to the positions on the Tree of Life.
 Michael Bertiaux described a system called Angelic Gematria in his The Voudon Gnostic Workbook (1989).
 David Rankine described a system of English gematria using prime numbers which he calls Prime Qabalah in his book Becoming Magick (2004).